WELCOME TO SJOGREN'S ADVOCATE

-Created by an MD-patient to help patients
+Created by an MD with Sjogren's to help patients

 achieve more timely diagnosis

 Sjogren's Advocate- a resource for patients and clinicians

 Presents a comprehensive overview of Sjogren's disease, including the systemic manifestations that tend to be overlooked or dismissed entirely.

 Counters Sjogren's myths and misinformation with an accurate, up-to-date explanation of the disease

 Offers practical tools and strategies for timely diagnosis.
 This allows for earlier treatment, which is more likely to be effective.